8-Bit Software

 Download the archive.
 Install the drivers following the instructions below ‑ either temporarily or permanently ‑ then run the Wizard.

-Use the Advanced Boot Options menu of Vista/7 to 'Disable Driver Signature Enforcement'.
+Use the Advanced Boot Options menu of Vista/7/11 to 'Disable Driver Signature Enforcement'.

-1. Reboot to the Advanced Boot Options menu by pressing 'F8' during reboot - see here.
+1. Reboot to the Advanced Boot Options menu by holding down 'F8' as your machine reboots - see here.
 You should get something like the following menu:

 1. Select the option 'Disable Driver Signature Enforcement' and press Enter.

-2. When the system has rebooted install the drives using the usual (32-bit) instructions.
+2. When the system has rebooted install the drives using the usual (32-bit) instructions, or use OmniFlop as normal.

 Thanks go to Aleksandrs Ribalka for testing this method.